sadcitizen/doremi/src/func/defer/readme.md

 # defer(fn)

-Returns a new function that invoked at the end of the event loop.
+Creates a new function that invoked at the end of the event loop.

 ## Usage